Under-ice and open-water ecosystem metabolism in temperate water bodies

 Abstract

-Winter, historically a largely un-monitored season, is important and changing.
-There is evidence of the importance of under-ice phytoplankton in temperate lakes, but it is currently unknown if the often high winter phytoplankton biomass translates to high productivity and what influence it has on year-round lake metabolism.
-Winters are getting shorter, but our ability to forecast change is hindered by our limited understanding of what happens under the ice.
-Here, we compare under-ice and open-water rates of areal gross production (AGP) and areal respiration (AR) from 3 Canadian reservoirs and one large lake using oxygen (O2) changes in light-dark bottle experiments, δ18O-O2 models, and fluorometry.
-During the open-water season, AGP was 81× greater than under-ice rates, with AR rates 8× higher than measured during winter.
-Open-water samples indicated autotrophy (P:R= 1.10).
+Winter, historically a largely un-monitored season, is influential and changing.
+There is evidence of the importance of under-ice phytoplankton in temperate lakes, but it is currently unknown if high winter phytoplankton biomass translates to high productivity and what influence it has on year-round lake metabolism.
+Winters are getting shorter, but our ability to forecast change is hindered by our limited understanding of under-ice processes.
+Here, we compare under-ice and open-water rates of areal gross production (AGP) and areal respiration (AR) from 3 Canadian reservoirs and one large lake using oxygen (O2) δ18O-O2 models and fluorometry.
+During the open-water season, AGP was 5× greater than under-ice rates, with AR rates 8× higher than measured during winter.
+Open-water samples indicated autotrophy (P:R= 1.10) with heterotrophy dominant under ice (P:R= 0.67).
 Consistent with current assumptions, the cold under-ice environment is associated with low primary productivity.
 Our results challenge the assumption that mean water column irradiance is lowest during the winter in dimictic water bodies; we find similar light conditions during the open-water season.
 Winter mean light is regulated by snow thickness; upon manual snow removal, we observe a 67 % increase in under-ice mean water column irradiance.
 The first-ever under-ice application of the δ18O2-method indicated that AGP responded to improvements in light.
 This study reveals further insights into the importance of under-ice metabolism on year-round processes in a changing climate.

 DOI